Suppliers and bidders

 Interested in bidding on a construction project or goods and services contract?
 View our terms and conditions, register as a supplier, and view bid opportunities at the Nevada Gov eMarketplace.

 Types of purchases and contracts

-The Water Authority has three major criteria by which it handles purchases and contracts.
+The Water Authority has two major criteria by which it handles purchases and contracts.
 These criteria are based on Nevada law: